 Grouping up utilizes your abilities as Sona best.
-All your spells help everyone nearby, and you should have at least 2 AOE items to benefit the team as well ( Runic Bulwark & Shurelya's Reverie).
+All your spells help everyone nearby, and you should have at least 2 AOE items to benefit the team as well ( Runic Bulwark & Shurelya's Battlesong).

 Focus on pushing.
 Pushing into their base and getting an inhibitor turret and inhibitor down is more valuable to the win than getting baron.
 An inhibitor down forces the enemies to turtle for a while, leaving at least one champion at home to defend against the super minions.